 2. Next, wash and cut your vegetables and potatoes.
 Aim for similarly sized pieces so that the food cooks evenly.

-3. Toss vegetables in olive oil and season with salt, pepper and desired spices.
+3. Then toss vegetables in olive oil and season with salt, pepper and desired spices.

 4. Repeat with your choice of protein.

-5. Last, place on baking sheet and roast for recommended time (usually 15-20 minutes).
+5. Last, place on baking sheet and roast for recommended time (usually 15-30 minutes).
 Check after 15 minutes and cover or remove items if they have reached desired level of browning.
+Depending on the protein you use, you may want to give the vegetables a head start in the oven so you don’t overcook the meat.
+I try to cut vegetables to the size that they will all cook at the same time, but it’s not always possible.

 Print